modelica/ModelicaConference2021/formatting.md

 - **File format**: The final paper should be sent in Adobe PDF.
 Please embed all fonts in your final paper to avoid problems.
 - **Language**: The paper has to be written in English.
 - **Page format and margins**: Please use A4-size paper.
 Margins are left and right 1.8 cm, top and bottom 2.5 cm Justify text at the left and right margins.
 Paper layout should be 2 column.
+If you use the [paper templates](https://github.com/modelica-association/conference-templates) without changing margins or paper format, they should be correct.

 Detailed formatting instructions are included in the [paper templates](https://github.com/modelica-association/conference-templates).
 The following is just a summary.